This is the third part of a series of homebrew rules for Dungeons & Dragons 5th Edition.

 This staple of the wizard class has always seemed to me to be more than simply a recipe book for spells.
 Surely the text isn’t as banal as “two dashes of bat guano, aged sixty-six days; a diamond worth at least 100 gp…” Perhaps I am biased in this regard because of my exhaustive experience studying textbooks (the closest analogy to a spellbook), and my notes for writing papers (an approximate analogy to spellcasting) are excerpts from various sources, exhaustively cited in what someone who has no experience in my academic field would find… well… arcane.
 Here is an excerpt from one of my university papers to demonstrate what I mean:

-It is from Xenophon that we see our first approbation of the legendary law-giver Lycurgus in detail since the account of Herodotus.1 Any discussion of the “essential Sparta” immortalized in the Spartan mirage must needs include Lycurgus, central as he is to understanding the “ideal Sparta” as discussed by ancient sources.
-Lycurgus is almost invariably depicted as a paragon of Spartan virtues, a visionary reformer who set Sparta on a path to supremacy.
-So important were the Lycurgan reforms that the reason for Sparta’s eventual fall after the Battle of Leuctra, as Xenophon put it, was said to be that it was “manifest that [the Spartans] obey[ed] neither their god nor the laws of Lycurgus”.2 Yet, beyond his recognition as the traditional reformer of Sparta’s constitution, few details about Lycurgus are consistent across accounts.
+It is from Xenophon that we see our first approbation of the legendary law-giver Lycurgus in detail since the account of Herodotus.1 Central as he is to understanding the “ideal Sparta” as discussed in ancient sources, any discussion of the phenomenon of the so-called Spartan mirage must needs include mention of him.
+In extant literature, Lycurgus is almost invariably depicted as a paragon of Spartan virtues, a visionary reformer who set Sparta on a path to supremacy.
+So important were the Lycurgan reforms to the Spartan society that the reason for Sparta’s eventual fall after the Battle of Leuctra, as Xenophon put it, was said to be that it was “manifest that [the Spartans] obey[ed] neither their god nor the laws of Lycurgus”.2 Yet, beyond his recognition as the traditional reformer of Sparta’s constitution, few details about Lycurgus are consistent across accounts.
 Plutarch perhaps most famously admitted:

 Concerning Lycurgus the Lawgiver absolutely nothing can be said that is beyond dispute.
 His ancestry, his foreign travels, his death, and above all his activity concerning the laws and the constitution, all are reported differently.
 And there is the least agreement about the chronology of the man’s life3